 - Select the entity in the Package Explorer.

 - In the JPA Details view, expand Queries.

 - Click Add for a named query, or Add Native for a native query.

-- In the dialog that appears, enter the name of the query in the Name field and then click OK.
+- 4. In the dialog that appears, enter the name of the query in the Name field and then click OK.

-- Enter the query in the Query field.
+- 5. Enter the query in the Query field.

+- 6. To add a Query hint, click Add.